rBiblia/rbiblia-web/README.md

 ## Todo's

-- add better error handling when dealing with response data (display error message when something will fail)
+- [React] add better error handling when dealing with response data (display error message when something will fail)
-- add caching to avoid server querying with every location change (if location was visited then keep it in memory and use it again)
+- [React] add caching to avoid server querying with every location change (if location was visited then keep it in memory and use it again)

 ## Donations